incandenzadev/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 * Create a ConfigMap with Redis configuration values
 * Create a Redis Pod that mounts and uses the created ConfigMap
-* Verify that the configuration was correctly applied.
+* Verify that the configuration was correctly applied